Optigan: The optical disc format

 Not all of the chord buttons had their own track assignments, the result being only fifty-seven sounds on sixty-three buttons, keys and switches.
 There was also an optical metronome incorporated into the discs which showed as a red flashing light for the downbeat and white for the upbeats inside the Optigan badge above the keyboard.
 The advantages of this unique optical playback system were that the Optigan's range of timbres was infinitely expandable and that there was no limit on the duration of a note as there was on the Optigan's professional-grade counterpart, the magnetic tape-based Chamberlin or its successor the Mellotron.
 The disadvantage was that notes could have neither attack nor decay, as the tracks had no specific beginning or end.

 The "Starter Set" sold with the Optigan contained discs with fairly self-explanatory titles: "Big Organ & Drums", "Pop Piano Plus Guitar", "Latin Fever", and "Guitar in 3/4 Time".
 More modern styles were represented by titles such as "Movin'!", which was a rhythm and blues disc and "Hear and Now", with a sound clearly based on the hit single "Sweet Seasons" by Carole King (and cover art evocative of that of her Tapestry (1971) album).
 Other discs were marketed individually and packaged much like long-playing phonograph records.
 These individual titles were also bundled in much the same way as the "Starter Set" and sold as six-disc "Entertainment Folios".
-Some discs were available only as part of a two-disc "Style Pak" with titles such as "The Joyous Sounds of Christmas", "Country Style Pak.", "Polka" and "Songs of Praise" - these last two being produced towards the end of production and in very low quantities.
+Some discs were available only as part of a two-disc "Style Pak" with titles such as "The Joyous Sounds of Christmas", "Country Style Pak", "Polka" and "Songs of Praise", these last two being produced towards the end of production and in very low quantities.
 Music books of various styles and even arrangements intended for individual disks were also available and sometimes packaged with the different bundles.

 The initial run of musical tracks were recorded by Southern California studio musicians in Hollywood and Torrance.
 However, a musicians' union strike meant that some of the later discs were recorded in Germany.
-One disc is of particular note.
-The instrumental tracks for "Bluegrass Banjo" were recorded by members of the Nitty Gritty Dirt Band.
+The instrumental tracks for one disc, "Bluegrass Banjo", were recorded by members of the Nitty Gritty Dirt Band.
 The Vox Humana disc keyboard sound was used for the "Vocal Choir" Orchestron disc.